-Prerequisite: HITT-2101, HITT-2105, HITT-2106, and HITT-2108, with grade
+Prerequisite: Admission into the Health Information Technology program; and HITT-2101, HITT-2105, HITT-2106, and HITT-2108, with grade C or better Corequisite: HITT-2202, HITT-2204, HITT-2205

-Coreauisite: HITT-2202.
-HITT-2204.
-HITT-2205

 This course is an overview of management principles for first line managers in the Health Information Management (HIM) field.
 Topics covered in the course include motivational theory, leadership, supervisory skills, human resource management, budgeting, ergonomics, marketing HIM services, presentation skills and techniques, professional image and development, HIM departmental performance improvement and appropriate oral and communication skills.
 (3 contact hrs) Center Campus.
 Winter semester only.